III B Society

 First task of a recipient is cognition.

-3e1) Recipient can be any object, a spiritual one, nature, man, society and man made object.
+4h1) Recipient can be any object, a spiritual one, nature, society, man and man made object.

-dental addressee, intervener by interception or chance and non-participating observer.
+dental addressee, intervener by interception and chance, reflective and non-participating observer.

-3e4) Active-passive roles range from executant to assistant to reflective observer to fugitive to victim.
+Active-passive roles range from executant to assistant to fugitive to victim.

-3e5) Intention ranges from interest to entertainment to pretence to disgust.
+4h3) Intention ranges from interest to entertainment to pretence to resistance.

 Its components comprise the object, the subject and a relation between them.

-h4,2) A description of an object constitutes its intellectual data base with an encyclopedic list of quali-
+h4,2) A description of an object constitutes its intellectual data base, an encyclopedic list of qualitative

-and quantitative properties to allow object true treatment.
+and quantitative properties to allow subject and object true treatment.

-e6,5 Acceptance can be given to an object with eg merit, adequacy of means, transparency, legitima-
+h4,5 Acceptance of an object is given with eg merit, adequacy of means, transparency, legitimation,

 The responding recipient acts as originator.

-second thoughts, reflection, seeking advice, taking notice, recognition, verification, negation, indiffer-
+second thoughts, reflection, seeking advice, taking notice, recognition, confirmation, negation, indiffer-

 ence, diplomatic manoeuvre, negotiation, discussion, bargaining, termination of discussion and rela-